Holiday inspiration currently loading...

 Your Accommodation in Whitby

 Here in Whitby, you’ll be staying in a family owned jewel of a guest house, set opposite the green space of Pannett Park and just a few minutes’ stroll from the action in this fascinating and historic seaside town.
-Your hosts are passionate about Whitby and only too eager to give terrific advice on where best to eat, for example, and how best make your way around.
+Your hosts are passionate about Whitby and only too eager to give terrific advice on where best to eat and how best make your way around.

 Lose yourself in the North Yorkshire Moors, the driest upland area in the UK.
 There are 1408 miles of paths but much of the land is open-access so you can truly immerse yourself in the countryside, and in late summer the purple heather blooms as far as the eye can see.
 Driving the direct route from Whitby to Harrogate takes only 90 minutes or so, giving you plenty of time to explore the valleys and villages of this most enthralling landscape before arrival at the historic spa town of Harrogate.